TUM-Dev/NavigaTUM/README.md

 NavigaTUM is a tool developed by students for students, to help you get around at [TUM](https://tum.de).
 Feel free to contribute, we are open to new people 😄.

+> [!NOTE]
-_Note: Not all buildings in NavigaTUM are owned by TUM, but are instead being used by TUM departments._
+> Not all buildings in NavigaTUM are owned by TUM, but are instead being used by TUM departments.

-Features/Roadmap:
+## Features/Roadmap

 - [x] 🗺️ Interactive/static maps to look up the position of rooms or buildings
 - [x] 🔍 Fast and typo-tolerant search
 - [x] 💾 Support for different room code formats as well as generic names
 - [x] 🤖 All functionality is also available via an open and well documented API
 - [x] 🗘 Automatically update the data from upstream datasources
-- [ ] 🗨️ Allow sudents/staff to easily submit feedback and data patches
+- [ ] 🗨️ Allow students/staff to easily submit feedback and data patches
 - [ ] 🏫 Generate maps from CAD data sources
 - [ ] 🚶🏻 Generate turn by turn navigation advice for navigating end to end